Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Adolescent idiopathic scoliosis begins very unobtrusively.
 Anyway, I was too busy trying to cope with so many emotional issues in my chaotic home.
 My mother’s death, sexual abuse, violent father, false accusations of my narcissistic aunt, and unsupportive teachers who thought I was being lazy.

-I was in so much emotional pain that I kind of overlooked the physical pain.
-And anyway there was no one to whom I could share any pain.
+I was in so much emotional pain that I overlooked the physical pain.
+And anyway, there was no one to whom I could share any pain.
 I was alone emotionally, despite having a big extended family.

-I cannot really recall when, but one day it suddenly, it dawned on me something was not right with my back.
-And then slowly the comments, the pointing, and the rejection which was worse pain than the physical pain.
+I cannot recall when, but one day it suddenly, it dawned on me something was not right with my back.
+And then slowly the comments, the pointing, and the rejection were worse than the physical pain.

 Ignorant, Abusive Father

 I was grossly misshapen and my father tried to violently push me into shape.
 When that did not work, he started his abusive rants.
-His behavior really fucked my self-esteem.
+His behavior destroyed my self-esteem.
 Instead of treating it as a medical issue, I was treated to this traumatic shock treatment.

 I began feeling like a freak.
 And my father added to my grief by calling me the ‘Hunchback of Notre Dame.’